plugnburn/monstera/README.md

 Easy, right?
 But the second method, `Monstera.Templates.setupRenderer`, is much more significant and must be called properly in order for entire templating system to work.
 This is where you bind `Monstera.Templates` module with the actual templating engine of your choice.

 It also accepts one function with the following two parameters: template content and passed object with variables.
 Based on them, it must return a ready-to-output HTML string.
-For example, let's register a [Mustache.js](https://github.com/janl/mustache.js) renderer:
+For example, let's register a [Mustache.js](https://github.com/janl/mustache.js) renderer (without partials support):

 ```
 Monstera.Templates.setupRenderer(function(tplContent, params) {
 	return Mustache.render(tplContent, params)
 })
 ```

+But as we see that callback parameters are matching actual renderer parameters, we can strip it down to:

+`Monstera.Templates.setupRenderer(Mustache.render)`

 Simple as that.